 We have not generated significant revenue and have incurred significant net losses in each year since our inception.
-For the nine months ended September 30, 2012, we had a net loss of \$65.9 million, and, as of September 30, 2012, we have incurred approximately \$253.5 million of cumulative net losses since our inception in 2003.
+For the three months ended March 31, 2013, we had a net loss of \$12.8 million, and, as of March 31, 2013, we have incurred approximately \$296.5 million of cumulative net losses since our inception in 2003.
 We expect to continue to incur significant operating expenditures.
 Further development of our product candidates, including product candidates that we may develop under our channel partnering arrangement with Intrexon, will likely require substantial increases in our expenses as we:

-- Continue to undertake clinical trials for product candidates; - Scale-up the formulation and manufacturing of our product candidates; - Seek regulatory approvals for product candidates; - Implement additional internal systems and infrastructure; and - Hire additional personnel.
+- · Continue to undertake clinical trials for product candidates; - Scale-up the formulation and manufacturing of our product candidates; - Seek regulatory approvals for product candidates; - · Implement additional internal systems and infrastructure; and - Hire additional personnel as required.

 We continue to seek additional financial resources to fund the further development of our product candidates.
 If we are unable to obtain sufficient additional capital, one or more of these programs could be placed on hold.
-Because we are currently devoting a significant portion of our resources to the development of palifosfamide and to synthetic biology, further progress with the development of our other candidates may be significantly delayed and may depend on the success of our ongoing clinical trial involving palifosfamide.
+Because we are currently devoting a significant portion of our resources to the development of synthetic biology and our adaptive Phase 3 trial for first-line SCLC for IV palifosfamide, MATISSE, further progress with the development of our other candidates may be significantly delayed and may depend on the licensing of those compounds to third parties.

-We have no current committed sources of additional capital.
+We anticipate that our cash resources will be sufficient to fund our operations into the first quarter of 2014 and we have no current committed sources of additional capital.
+As a result, our independent registered public accounting firm has expressed a substantial doubt about our ability to continue as a going concern in their report on our financial statements.
 We do not know whether additional financing will be available on terms favorable or acceptable to us when needed, if at all.
-Our business is highly cash-intensive and our ability to continue operations after our current cash resources are exhausted depends on our ability to obtain additional financing and achieve profitable operations, as to which no assurances can be given.
+Our business is highly cash-intensive and our ability to continue operations after our current cash resources are exhausted depends on our ability to obtain additional financing and/or achieve profitable operations, as to which no assurances can be given.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for the further development of our products, we will be required to delay, reduce or eliminate planned preclinical and clinical trials and may be forced to terminate the approval process for our product candidates from the FDA or other regulatory authorities.
 In addition, we could be forced to discontinue product development, forego attractive business opportunities or pursue merger or divestiture strategies.
 In the event we are unable to obtain additional financing, we may be forced to cease operations altogether.